lzell/AIProxySwift/README.md

         }
     ```

-2. Create a decodable represenation of the response body.
+2. Create a decodable representation of the response body.
 Imagining an expanded API
    definition from above:

        POST api.example.com/chat